Blog Hero

 Why Regular Eye Exams Matter More Than Ever

 At St. Clair Eye Clinic, we specialize in children’s eye exams that go beyond the basics.
-Our exams check for early signs of strain, vision problems, and developmental issues — because catching it early is everything.
+Our exams check for early signs of strain, vision problems, and developmental issues because catching them early is everything.

 It’s Not Just About the Eyes: The Bigger Picture